+This is the capital gains tax.
+Typically, your capital gains tax rate will depend on your household income and how long you owned the investment.
 Held onto that investment for a year or less?
 Then the IRS considers the money you made from selling it a short-term gain, and you’ll be taxed at your ordinary income tax rate.
 Depending on your tax bracket, this rate can be anywhere from 10% to 39.6%.
 If you held that investment for longer than a year, your profit from the sale is viewed as a long-term gain — and you’ll be taxed at a lower rate.
 That’s 15% for most people, though you might pay 0% or 20%; it really depends on your ordinary income tax rate.

 At Ellevest, we’re constantly using tax-smart techniques on your behalf.
-This starts with the low-cost, tax-efficient ETFs we use across all of our investment portfolios.
-It continues with us being really deliberate with the asset classes we put in taxable, non-retirement accounts because we want to use ones that minimize the odds of taxes eating into your potential returns.
+This starts with the low-cost, tax-efficient funds we use across all of our investment portfolios.
+It continues with us being really intentional with the asset classes we put in taxable, non-retirement accounts because we want to use ones that minimize the odds of taxes eating into your potential returns.
 We also reinvest dividends and interest in a way that minimizes transactions, so you’re less likely to trigger a taxable event —which is IRS speak for “you’re going to owe taxes for this.”
 Lastly, while rebalancing your portfolio, we maximize losses and minimize your gains whenever possible to reduce your capital gains tax.

 Taxes play a big role in the forecasts for each of your goals at Ellevest too.
 We account for the estimated impact of taxes — based on what your personal tax rate may look like over the years — while calculating your forecast to help you see how much after-tax money you may have for your goal when you’re done investing.

 Also worth mentioning: Our focus on helping you reach your goals is a big reason why we don’t do automated tax loss harvesting.
 Automated tax loss harvesting is a strategy in which one sells investments that have declined in value and use those losses to offset any capital gains (and the taxes that come with them).
 Proponents say it lowers taxes and increases after-tax returns.

 Sure, automated tax loss harvesting can lower your taxes … but only for the time being.
 This strategy almost always pushes your taxes back, so you’ll end up paying the IRS when you eventually withdraw your money — which is when you need as much money as you can get.
 Another fun fact about tax loss harvesting?
 It only eliminates taxes when you donate your investments to charity or pass them down to heirs, and you can get the same tax break by doing those things yourself.
 No tax loss harvesting necessary.

 We’ll stick to minimizing your taxes the Ellevest way: with investment portfolios built with tax-smart techniques and forecasts that account for taxes — all so we can help you see and reach your goals.